nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 You've completed a week on Trio 0.5 (or higher)!
 Here's what you should see:

 #### Dynamic ISF
 Dynamic ISF now has enough data.
-You now have the option to enable it.
+You now have the option to enable it if you would like to.

 #### Can't Enable Dynamic ISF?
 If Dynamic ISF does not give you the option to enable, you may have experienced one or more of the following: